 When you're looking for the cheapest places to live in the U.S., you don't necessarily only want the cheapest city.
 It is no good if the housing is affordable, and the cost of living low, but there are high crime rates and high unemployment.
-But equally important as well are factors relative to your position in life.
+But equally important are factors relative to your position in life.
 What is your sweet spot and what can you afford, given your present income?
-Your pursuit of the best places to live cheaply should also include the use of some of these Tools and Tips to Find the Perfect Place for You and Your Family.
+Your pursuit of the best places to live cheaply should also include the use of some of these tools and tips to find the perfect place for you and your family.

-And the following are the top 5 cities considered the best places to live cheaply:
+And the following are the top five cities considered the best places to live cheaply:

-While the unemployment rate of 9.6% is slightly higher than the national average of 8.8%, Kokomo is still an inexpensive place to live with relatively affordable housing.
+While the unemployment rate of 9.6 percent is slightly higher than the national average of 8.8 percent, Kokomo is still an inexpensive place to live with relatively affordable housing.
 The median home price is $88,000.

 Coming in at Number 3 is Cumberland, a city with a population of just over 20,000, though if you include the metropolitan area, that swells to over 100,000.
 Median household income is $52,200, and the median home price is low at $81,000.

-With a violent crime rate sitting at a low 247 per 100,000 residents, half the national average, Sandusky claims the top spot on Forbes's list of best places to live cheaply.
-Good schools, affordable housing, low unemployment as well as cost of living are the other reasons that make this city Forbes's number 1 choice.
+With a violent crime rate sitting at a low 247 per 100,000 residents, half the national average, Sandusky claims the top spot on the Forbes list.
+Good schools, affordable housing, low unemployment as well as the cost of living are the other reasons this city is Forbes' top choice.
 And if these reasons are not enough to tempt you to move there, there's also Cedar Point Amusement Park.
 See if the kids will let you say "no" to that!

-So if living cheaply appeals to you, these 5 cities should be at or near the top of your list of places to move to next.
-But I always encourage doing some research to find the best place for you, because only you can decide what's the best place for you.
+So if living cheaply appeals to you, these five cities should be at or near the top of your list of places to move to next.
+But we always encourage doing some research to find the best place for you, because only you can decide the best place for you.
 Personal choice and circumstance can make your best place quite different from someone else's.
 Our 10 steps for finding the best place for you can help you decide your perfect location.